diegomiranda02/cli_HF_h2o_llm_studio/README.md

 #############################################################################################################
 # UPDATE
 I suggested publishing the models from CLI to Hugging Face in the H2O LLM Studio, and now the [PR300](https://github.com/h2oai/h2o-llmstudio/pull/300) is included in the main project.
-Therefore, you can use the git clone https://github.com/h2oai/h2o-llmstudio.git repository to train, test and publish the model from CLI.
+Therefore, you can use the https://github.com/h2oai/h2o-llmstudio.git repository to train, test and publish the model from CLI.
 #############################################################################################################